ClintFMullins/clintfm/README.md

-This is my personal site.
+This is my personal site, hosted here: https://clintfmullins.github.io/clintfm

 It has two primary purposes: